10.0 COMMITTEES AND SERVICE APPOINTMENTS

 Reports to: the Provost

-1. Provide coordination and articulation between the academic departments, the Education Department, and the LEAs in following the state's guidelines for the preparation of teachers within UNC Asheville's liberal arts model for teacher certification;
+- Provide coordination and articulation between the University's Arts and Sciences departments, the Department of Education, and the Local Education Agencies (LEAs) in following the state's guidelines for the preparation of teachers within UNC Asheville’s liberal arts model for teacher licensure;

-3. Make recommendations to the Education Department Chairperson based on reports from the 3 Subcommittees: Initial Preparation of Teachers, Induction (initially licensed teachers), and Professional Development.
-Each subcommittee chair will serve as a member of the USTEC University Standing Committee; and
+- Make recommendations to the Department of Education Chairperson based on reports from USTEP subcommittees.
+Each USTEP subcommittee chair will serve as a member of the USTEC University Standing Committee; and

-- 6 UNC Asheville Education Faculty (5+Chair), appointed by the Education Department Chair and to include a USTEP Director appointed by Education Department Chair.
+- At least 3 UNC Asheville Department of Education faculty, appointed by the Department of Education Chair and to include the USTEP Director, appointed by the Department of Education Chair.

 - Provost and VCAA (or designee)

-- 5 UNC Asheville Arts & Science Faculty, appointed by Provost and VCAA in consultation with Education Department Chair and to include faculty representing the Social Sciences, Natural Sciences, and Humanities
+- 3 UNC Asheville Arts & Science Faculty, appointed by VCAA in consultation with the Department of Education Chair and to include faculty representing the Social Sciences, Natural Sciences, and Humanities

-- 4 public school teachers, appointed by the Education Department Chair and to include representatives from three partnership LEAs (Henderson County, Buncombe County, Asheville City)
+- At least, 1 public school teacher, appointed by the Department of Education Chair and to include representatives from partnership LEAs

-- 3 community members, appointed by the Chair of the Education Department
+- At least, 1 community member, appointed by the Chair of the Department of Education

-- 2 UNC Asheville students, appointed by the Chair of the Education Department
+- At least, 1 UNC Asheville student, appointed by the Chair of the Department of Education

 The Administrative Committee will include the Education Department Chair, USTEC Director, and the Outreach Coordinator.